How much energy does a solar panel produce?

 Size

-*This table only includes residential solar panel models with over 21% efficiency from brands that are quoted in the EnergySage Marketplace.
+*This table only includes residential solar panel models from brands quoted at least 100 times in the EnergySage Marketplace.

 quick calculation